Contextualized Representations Using Textual Encyclopedic Knowledge: Related Work

-Many NLU tasks require the use of multiple kinds of background knowledge \cite{fillmore, Minsky:1986:SM:22939}.
-Earlier work combined features over the given task data with hand-engineered features over knowledge repositories to define models for end tasks \cite{ratinov2009design,nakashole-mitchell-2015-knowledge}, \emph{inter alia}.
-Subsequent work used single-word embeddings such as Glove \cite{pennington-socher-manning:2014:_glove} and Word2vec \cite{mikolov-etal:2013}, trained following the Distributional Hypothesis \cite{Harris1954}.
-Other forms of external knowledge include relational knowledge between word or entity pairs, typically integrated via embeddings from structured KBs \cite{yang-mitchell-2017-leveraging,bauer-etal-2018-commonsense,mihaylov-frank-2018-knowledgeable,wang-jiang-2019-explicit} or via word pair embeddings trained from text ~\cite{joshi-etal-2019-pair2vec}. ~\citet{weissenborn2017dynamic} used a specialized architecture to integrate background knowledge from ConceptNet and Wikipedia entity descriptions.
-For open-domain QA, recent works \cite{sun-etal-2019-pullnet,xiong-etal-2019-improving} jointly reasoned over text and KGs, building a graph of text and KG candidate answers, and using a specialized architecture to define the flow of information between them.
+\paragraph{Background Knowledge Integration} Many NLP tasks require the use of multiple kinds of background knowledge \cite{fillmore, Minsky:1986:SM:22939}.
+Earlier work~\cite{ratinov2009design,nakashole-mitchell-2015-knowledge} combined features over the given task data with hand-engineered features over knowledge repositories.
+Other forms of external knowledge include relational knowledge between word or entity pairs, typically integrated via embeddings from structured knowledge graphs (KGs) \cite{yang-mitchell-2017-leveraging,bauer-etal-2018-commonsense,mihaylov-frank-2018-knowledgeable,wang-jiang-2019-explicit} or via word pair embeddings trained from text~\cite{joshi-etal-2019-pair2vec}. ~\citet{weissenborn2017dynamic} used a specialized architecture to integrate background knowledge from ConceptNet and Wikipedia entity descriptions.
+For open-domain QA, recent works \cite{sun-etal-2019-pullnet,xiong-etal-2019-improving} jointly reasoned over text and KGs, via specialized graph-based architectures for defining the flow of information between them.
+These methods did not take advantage of large scale unlabeled text to pre-train deep contextualized representations which have the capacity to encode even more knowledge in their parameters.